Simple Tips That Make Financial Freedom Feel Real

 Try these ideas for changing your mindset:

-- Think about purchases that make you feel good in the short term but do not help long term.
+- Think about purchases that make you feel good in the short term but do not help in the long term.

 - Stop saving by habit.
 Instead, make savings goals that truly excite you.